kb-/Dash_tooltip/README.md

 # Dash Tooltip

 Easily add tooltips to your Plotly Dash applications with the `dash_tooltip` module.

 ## Features

 - **Simple Integration**: Just a few lines of code to integrate with your Dash application.
 - **Customizable**: Customize tooltip appearance including text color, arrow color, arrow size, and more.
-- **Template-based**: Define your own tooltip content using a template string.
+- **Template-based**: Define your own tooltip content using a template string, similar to Plotly's hover template.
 - **Supports Custom Data**: If your graph has custom data, the tooltip can display it seamlessly.
 - **Annotation Removal**: Tooltips (annotations) can be removed by the user (click, delete text, press enter).